 Some argue that the phonology of Japanese is comparable to Austronesian languages.
 For example, Creole.

-Other scholars relate the languages of the Indo-European family to Japanese.
 They also tried to correlate Dravidian and other Euro-Asian languages with Japanese.

 Mongolian, Turkish, and other Altaic languages also share several characteristics.